Frederick Goff - Instramental in Bratenahl's Development

 9929 Lake Shore Boulevard

-As a candidate, Goff announced that all forms of gambling would be stopped if he were to be elected.
+As a candidate, Goff announced that he would stop all gambling if he were to be elected.
 He was elected and carried out his platform to the letter.
 The race track closed and moved to Warrensville Center Road.

-A second appeal to his spirit and courage was made when induced to act as a mediator in the conflict between two sections of Glenville regarding the annexation of Glenville to Cleveland.
+A second appeal to his spirit and courage was made when induced to act as a mediator in the conflict between two sections of Glenville regarding Glenville’s annexation to Cleveland.
 Goff had forged a relationship with Liberty Holden and asked him to lead a drive to have Glenville on the Lake become a separate municipality.

-Agreements were finally reached, and Goff resigned a mayor of Glenville on October 31, 1904, when Bratenahl became independent.
+Agreements were finally reached, and Goff resigned a mayor on October 31, 1904, when Bratenahl became independent.

 Frederick Harris Goff was born on December 15, 1858, in Blackberry, Illinois, to Frederick C. and Catherine Brown Goff.
 At age five, he came to Cleveland with his older brother in a boxcar they shared with a horse, a prized family possession his parents asked them to guard on the journey.